tmnin/tmnin/README.md

 I'm a Computer Engineering student at the University of Waterloo.
 Interested in computational linguistics, natural language processing, and AI.

-In my free time, I like to study languages!
+In my free time, I like to study languages.
 Urdu, Punjabi, French, Japanese, and Norwegian are ok ⭕

 Feel free to reach out at: akashar@uwaterloo.ca